alttch/eva3/doc/api_clients.rst

     If using custom API client, you may still put API key to *X-Auth-Key* request header.
-This is against JSON RPC standard, so if you want to keep it right, you must put *k* to params of each request.
+This is against JSON RPC standard, so if you want to keep it right, you must have *k* in params of each request.

 API result codes
 ----------------